-All inclusive Resorts have become very popular the past years.
+All inclusive Resorts have become very popular in the Maldives the past years.
 Depending on the resort, you will be able to chose from one to a couple more of options.

-Wi-Fi prices can reach up to around 150 USD per week and 8/10 USD for one or two hours.
+In some Maldives resorts, Wi-Fi prices can reach up to around 150 USD per week and 8 to 10 USD for one or two hours.
 You might find various packages, but overall, they are all expensive.